 - Identify support mechanisms in yoour organization and person circles to support your personal growth.

-You can also watch her webinar on the topic:
+You can also watch Dr. Reynolds deliver a webinar on the topic: